-The statistics around starting a coffee club subscription are remarkable.
+The statistics surrounding coffee industry trends are remarkable.
 That’s because, right now, three important things are happening.

 The first is that, now, two of the most important things to coffee consumers are taste and country of origin.
 Over the last 20 years, the coffee-drinking public’s attitude and expectation toward coffee has shifted dramatically.
 It’s no longer an unexciting commodity that people slug down in the morning out of habit.
 It’s an artisanal experience that can be appreciated on multiple levels.